a49ty1m/Cyber-Security/Linux/linux-basics.md

 - ps = shows processes
 - top = detailed and much better version of ps
 - kill = use to kill any process with pid
+- ncdu = better and an interactive version of df and du
+- duf = systematic version of df